RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 If you want to control when Redis can perform maintenance for a Flexible subscription, you can [set manual maintenance windows]({{<relref "/rc/subscriptions/maintenance/set-maintenance-windows">}}).

-## Types of maintenance

-There are three different kinds of maintenance that Redis performs on a Redis Cloud subscription.
-The type of maintenance determines when Redis will notify you.
+## Maintenance activities

+During maintenance, Redis staff will do anything that ensures the stability of your subscriptions and databases.

+This includes, but is not limited to:

+- Upgrading Redis or an advanced capability to the latest version
+- Cluster optimization
+- Replacing a cluster node
+- Adding more memory to a node
+- Restarting the cluster proxy
+- Applying security patches

+Redis will notify users by email when maintenance starts and ends.
+If Redis needs an action on your end to start maintenance, Redis will notify users with a reasonable amount of time before planned maintenance.

 If you want to receive notifications by email, make sure **Operational emails** are activated in your user settings in [Access Management]({{<relref "/rc/security/access-control/access-management">}}).

 ### Urgent maintenance

 Urgent maintenance refers to any activity that could affect service and cannot wait for scheduling.
-Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window.
-Redis will notify users by email when maintenance starts and ends.
+Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window or have temporarily skipped maintenance.
+Redis will notify users by email when urgent maintenance starts and ends.

-Urgent maintenance can include, but is not limited to:

-- Replacing a cluster node
-- Adding more memory to a node if it is running low
-- Restarting the cluster proxy
-- Applying urgent security patches

-### High-impact maintenance

-High-impact maintenance refers to any activity that may introduce breaking changes.
-Redis will notify you about any high-impact changes a few weeks before they are released.
-You can opt in to any high-impact changes.
-If you opt in to high-impact maintenance, Redis will perform it during a maintenance window, or during low-traffic hours if maintenance windows are set to **Automatic**.
-You will also be notified by email when maintenance starts and ends.

-High-impact maintenance can include, but is not limited to:

-- Upgrading Redis or an advanced capability to the next major version
-- Upgrading to any version with breaking changes

-### Low-impact maintenance

-Low-impact maintenance refers to any non-urgent activity that does not introduce breaking changes.
-Redis will perform low-impact maintenance during a maintenance window, or during low-traffic hours if maintenance windows are set to **Automatic**.
-Redis will notify you by email when maintenance starts and ends.

-Low-impact maintenance can include, but is not limited to:

-- Upgrading Redis or an advanced capability to the next minor version
-- Cluster optimization